 The module provides a firm basis for planning, programming and running distributed systems: how to design communicating processes using simple specification and graphical animation, and how to program concurrent programs.
-You will gain knowledge of the main concepts of distributed systems like processes, communication, and synchronisation and their central properties like fault tolerance and security.
+You will gain knowledge of the main concepts of distributed systems like processes, communication, and synchronization and their central properties like fault tolerance and security.
 You will understand typical problems with distributed applications like deadlocks and mutual exclusion and will know the principles of networks and how distributed systems run on them.

 This module provides the core notions required to develop, with confidence, software for real applications that you are likely to meet in your placement year.
 The module covers the whole software development process from requirements elicitation, to analysis and design, development as testing, documentation, maintenance, and quality assurance.
 In addition, through group work, this module offers the opportunity to develop a range of professional skills needed to work successfully as a member of a project team.
 You will learn to appreciate the importance of ethical, legal, organisational and environmental issues and business principles.
 Upon completion of this module, you will have practical knowledge of a number of tools to support all the steps involved in software development, project planning and project management.
 You will be able to assess the suitability of a range of solutions to contribute effectively to the planning, development, and evaluation of software systems.